merhmerh/sv-iconify/README.md

 A Svelte icon component library with static bundling support.
 Only bundles the icons you actually use in your app.

+# THIS PACKAGE IS WIP AND IS NOT READY FOR PRODUCTION USE YET.

 ## Installation

 ```bash